About us

 Click here for CALENDAR

-Six Summits Project - a Human Powered Journey
+Six Summits Expedition - a Human Powered Journey

 Erden Eruç had dreamed about a huge human-powered self-propelled journey since 1997.
-He always wanted the journey to be shared by children around the world.
+He was going to move his own body using his own power while tracing a path around the world.
+He had always wanted this journey to be shared with children around the world.
 His goal was to turn the world into a giant laboratory to inspire and to engage the students.
 Much research and efforts to define the route had already taken place.

 When Göran Kropp, who had encouraged him to take on the journey, fell to his death while rock climbing together in September 2002, Erden decided that it was time to make this dream a reality.
 He was inspired to add the mountain summits to honor Göran.